 For the sandwich -

-- For each sandwich, place the mushroom mixture and cheese (I used ⅛ cup or 1 ½ tbsp cheese per sandwich).
+- For each sandwich, place the mushroom mixture and cheese (I used ⅛ cup or 1 ½ tablespoon cheese per sandwich).
 Heat a frying pan with little bit of oil and grill/toast the sandwich.
 When it turns bronw, carefully turn it around and toast it.
 By now the cheese will begin to melt.
 Remove from the pan, cut each sandwich diagonally into 2 pieces and then cut each piece into 2 pieces.
 We will have total 4 pieces.
 Serve hot.

 For the next two rounds, I am going to serve some non vegetarian starters.
 Now lets head over to my marathon buddies to checkout what they have for us.